thorpej/pg68k/cpu030/README.md

 ### Fast SRAM interface

+The system has 2 CY7C1061GE 10ns SRAM chips.
+These are 1Mx16, resulting
+in 4MB, with one chip handler the upper 16 bits of the 32-bit longword and the other handling the lower 16 bits.

 The 68030 supports a zero-wait-state synchronous bus cycle that can be used to read and write fast SRAM.
 Historically, this was used to implement external caches (HP being a notable example where this technique was used